DHHS's Permanent Supportive Housing Program (PSHP)

 HUD has established an “Order of Priority” for documenting literal homelessness.
 This order of priority establishes guidelines for how program staff should prioritize different forms of documentation, with attempts to collect higher-priority documentation before moving on to lower- priority documentation.
 Reasonable efforts should be made to follow the order of priority established by HUD.
 The order of priority is as follows:

-Please Note: All 12 months used to establish chronic homelessness must be covered by one of the following: third party verification, intake worker observation, or self-certification by applicant.
+Please Note: All 12 months used to establish chronic homelessness must be covered by one of the following: third party verification, intake worker observation, or self-certification by applicant/provider for any month where 3rd party verification cannot be obtained.
+(Important: Self-certification can only be used to report up to 3 months of the 12 being reported for Chronic Homelessness.)

 HUD does not require documentation showing that an applicant is literally homeless for every day of the 12 months used to determine eligibility for chronic homelessness.
 One documented day within a calendar month is enough to establish homelessness for that entire calendar month, unless there is documentation showing that the applicant had a break in literal homelessness during that month.